HighSchoolHacking/GLS/docs/Design/Comment Block.md

 # Comment Block

-These commands create block-style comments.
+These commands are used to create block-style comments.

 ## Commands